CODARcode/PerformanceAnalysis/sphinx/source/install_usage/install.rst

 For network hardware supporting the Linux Verbs API (such as Infiniband) the **verbs** provider (with **rxm**) may provide better performance.
 This can be added to the spec as, for example, :code:`^libfabric fabrics=sockets,tcp,rxm,verbs`.

-Details of how to choose the libfabrics provider used by Mercury can be found `here <>`_.
+Details of how to choose the libfabrics provider used by Mercury can be found :ref:`here <online_analysis>`.
 For further information consider the `Mercury documentation <https://mercury-hpc.github.io/documentation/#network-abstraction-layer>`_ .

 Integrating with system-installed MPI
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^